 - Your filter is dirty – When your filter is dirty it can block the airflow, leaving only lukewarm or even cool air actually making it to some rooms in the house.
 Some furnace models even shut down the burner when the filter is clogged in order to avoid overheating, leading to cold air blowing through.

 - You have clogged burners – Oil furnaces are especially in danger of this mishap, where the burner can clog with dirt and debris.
 It is possible to clean a clogged burner yourself, but it’s best to call in a licensed technician.

 - Your ductwork is leaking – if there are leaks in your ductwork the hot air will seep out through the holes.
 Whatever air doesn’t leak out through holes will be cold be the time it gets to the rooms in your home.

 - You have a faulty ignition – a burned out thermocouple or faulty ignition can stop the fuel supply to the burners.
 If you suspect a faulty ignition or a bad main gas valve, play it safe and call a professional to repair it.

 - There’s a problem with your thermostat – if nothing looks amiss with your actual furnace, it may be a problem with your thermostat.
 Make sure your fan is switched to “auto” instead of “on.”
 The “auto” setting will make sure the fan only blows when the furnace is on.

 - The flame sensor is dirty – if the sensor is dirty then the heat will turn on but become cold relatively quickly.

 Furnace Blowing Cold Air?
 Call Michael Bonsby HVAC for Repairs!

-If you live in Maryland or Washington, DC and your furnace is blowing cold air, Michael Bonsby Heating & Air Conditioning can help.
+If you live in Maryland or Washington, DC and your furnace is blowing cold air, Michael Bonsby HVAC & Plumbing can help.
 We provide furnace repair services in and around the Montgomery County area to get your system up and running fast.
 Call 301-990-7970 to schedule service today!